GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 _Note: Excel® assists the user in entering values through a selection box when the values listed in the "(Enumerations)" worksheet are selected for the column in question using the menu Data > Data Tools > Data Validation._

-This <a href="https://specif.de/examples/Example Telephone-Connection-Request (Requirements).xlsx" target="_blank">example</a> shows the described conventions.
+This <a href="https://specif.de/examples/Example%20Telephone-Connection-Request%20(Requirements).xlsx" target="_blank">example</a>
+shows the described conventions.
 Here vocabulary terms have also been chosen for the enumerated attribute values.
-These are replaced in SpecIF Editor/Viewer by terms of the active national language, for example SpecIF:priorityHigh becomes high if German is selected in the browser.
-Of course, any terms can be used in the Excel worksheet, which will then be used directly in SpecIF Editor/Viewer regardless of the active browser language.
+These are replaced in SpecIF Editor/Viewer by terms of the active national language, for example _SpecIF:priorityHigh_ is displayed as _hoch_ if German is selected in the browser.
+Of course, any terms can be used in the Excel worksheet, which will then be used directly in SpecIF Editor/Viewer regardless of the active browser language (without a defined meaning).

 #### Relations

 The same goes for the names of relationships (SpecIF statements); for example _oslc_rm:refinedBy_ between two require¬ments or _oslc_rm:satisfies_ between a system component and a requirement.
 In order to successfully create relationships, the user-defined IDs (_dcterms:identifier_) or titles (_dcterms:title_) of the respective elements must be given between double or single quotation marks.
 Multiple resources can be specified separated by commas.
 See columns _IREB: refines_ and _oslc_rm:satisfiedBy_ in the following figure.

 ![Excel Column Headers](../assets/images/Manuals/04_Excel-column-headers_EN.png)

 By the way, the target of a relation like "DMS" in the figure does not have to be found in the same file.
 The relation is also established to a resource that originates from a different source, as long as the title resp.
 ID are identical.

 Suitable terms are defined in the <a href="https://specif.de/apps/view.html#import=https://specif.de/v1.1/Ontology.specif" target="_blank">SpecIF Ontology</a>, namely for <a href="https://specif.de/apps/view.html#view=doc;project=P-SpecIF-Ontology;node=N-33z8X0jqbMdrd8PJDKyt2ke4yAB;import=https://specif.de/v1.1/Ontology.specif" target="_blank">property names (propertyClasses)</a>, <a href="https://specif.de/apps/view.html#view=doc;project=P-SpecIF-Ontology;node=N-GXf6xVO7XO5ciMypRwD5WDR6DHR;import=https://specif.de/v1.1/Ontology.specif" target="_blank">property values (propertyValues)</a> and for <a href="https://specif.de/apps/view.html#view=doc;project=P-SpecIF-Ontology;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3;import=https://specif.de/v1.1/Ontology.specif" target="_blank">statement names (statementClasses)</a>.

 ### Archi